📱 Stay connected to every school your family is part of — all in one place.

 #ArtsEducationMonth #MusicInOurSchoolsMonth #OneMill

-7 days ago, Wildlight Elementary School
+about 2 months ago, Wildlight Elementary School

 A group of elementary students smiling and working on art projects at a table in a bright classroom.